Anger Management in Addiction Treatment Arizona

 Anger is a normal emotion, and individuals of all types can (and should) feel and express their anger in the right contexts.
 However, some individuals struggle with anger to a greater degree than average, and it can create problems in many areas of life.
 People who struggle with anger could end up alienating family members, ruining relationships or losing employment.

 Anger, therefore, can do a lot to upset a person’s life.
 Anger that causes broken relationships or isolation, for instance, can often lead to substance abuse and eventually addiction.
-Individuals who have problems dealing with anger in a healthy way are therefore at greater risk, which is why this combination of dual-diagnosis treatment is so common.
+Individuals who have problems dealing with anger in a healthy way are therefore at greater risk, which is why this combination of co-occurring disorders is so common.

 Although it’s clear that anger or behavioral issues like oppositional defiant disorder and bipolar disorder can have a role in the formation of an addiction, the reverse can also be true.
-That is, that addiction can lead to the development of anger issues that need to be addressed in anger management.
+That is, that addiction can lead to the development of anger issues like post-traumatic stress disorder which need to be addressed within an anger management treatment program.

 Since substance abuse and addiction can wreak havoc on a person’s life, it shouldn’t come as a surprise to learn that anger may be a natural result.
 Many patients are angry about the life circumstances that led them to substance abuse, or they could be harboring anger for themselves for a perceived weakness.
+Many events that occur within a drug addict’s lifestyle may be so traumatic that anger manifests within the addiction struggle.
 This hidden or residual anger can often make recovery harder, so anger management treatment is a vital part of rehabilitation.

 Anger Management as a Tool in Addiction Treatment

-Since there is such a strong connection between anger issues and addiction, it makes perfect sense that anger management could be a common part of addiction treatment.
-In comprehensive rehabilitation and recovery, those patients struggling with a dual diagnosis that includes anger-related issues may participant in a range of different treatment options.
+Since there is such a strong connection between anger issues and addiction, it makes perfect sense that anger management would be a common part of addiction treatment.
+In comprehensive rehabilitation and recovery, those patients struggling with co-occurring disorders involving anger or PTSD can benefit from a range of different treatment options.

 It’s vital that those with anger issues see anger as a prime trigger for relapse.
 Triggers are emotions, situations or incidents that can cause a person to desire drug or alcohol use again after rehabilitation.
 Through anger management, patients will learn their triggers, as well as how to address them in a healthy way that won’t lead to relapse.

 For many patients, anger management is an important element to addiction treatment.
-At Recovery in Motion, our 90-day program is comprehensive, focusing on everything from anger issues to life skills and coping mechanisms.
-Call 866-849-0901 now to take advantage of available beds and get on the road to recovery.
+At Recovery in Motion, our comprehensive 90-day program focuses on everything from anger issues to teaching life skills and coping mechanisms.
+Getting to the root of the issue is important and learning healthier ways to cope is imperative to a successful recovery.